Views split on Silverdale lake and trees plan

 Sarah Fishwick, who has lived in the area for more than 50 years, and other villagers have spoken out after discovering that Natural England wants to install sluice gates to control water levels at Little Hawes Water near Hawes Water lake.

-Natural England, the government’s adviser on the environment, also wants to chop down a plantation of nearby beech trees.
+Natural England, the government’s adviser on the environment, also wants to chop down a plantation of nearby trees.
 As the area forms part of the Arnside and Silverdale Area of Outstanding Natural Beauty (AONB) - one of 46 such designated cherished landscapes of beautiful wildlife in the UK - worried residents are demanding answers from the authorities.

 “This is a lovely area,” said Sarah.

 “We think the plans don’t seem to have any common sense about what’s good for the area or the environment.
 And people don’t even know that it’s happening.

-If you raise the level of the water, because all of the properties round the edge of it have private sewage, I’m worried that water will circulate and pollute the lake.”
+“Natural England intend to raise the level of Little Hawes Water but have not produced any information to show that the water will stay where they want.

+“I’m concerned that the water will find another way around the sluice and affect other parts of the area.”

 Stephen Lawton, of nearby Hawes Villa campervan site, has also written to Natural England worried about how the removal of trees would affect his own land.
 Mr Lawton says it would put his own yew, ash, silver birch, hazzle and oak trees at risk of blowing over as there will be no protection for them.